selectivepaperclip/rpgm2renpy/README.md

 The process is something like this:

+* Ensure the VX Ace files are decrypted before starting.
 * Use the `rvpacker` gem (`gem install rvpacker`) to convert the raw VX Ace data files into .yaml
   * e.g. `rvpacker -a unpack -t ace -d /some/vx/ace/game`
 * Use the `generate_game_json` script to convert the .yaml files into .json files